morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model_2.rst

             'form': form,
         })

-When "pk" is None, we switch to "add" mode, otherwise we retrieve the corresponding object to change it.
+When "pk" is None, we switch to `add` mode, otherwise we retrieve the corresponding object to `change` it.

-The urls are organized as follows:
+Both "add" and "change" URL patterns point to the same view, but the first one doesn’t capture anything from the URL and the default value of None will be used for `pk`.

 .. code:: python

     urlpatterns = [
         ...
-        path('artist/add/', views.artist_edit, {'pk': None, }, name="artist-add"),
+        path('artist/add/', views.artist_edit, name="artist-add"),
         path('artist/<uuid:pk>/change/', views.artist_edit, name="artist-change"),
         ...
     ]